The Defeat of the Winograd Schema Challenge: Dataset creation

-Hofstadter, Boutillier, Hovy, and Weld all turned out to be correct.
+Hofstadter, Boutillier, Hovy, Weld, and Ortiz all turned out to be correct.
 Solving Winograd schemas is not a surrogate for the ability to do commonsense reasoning, let alone for intelligence.
+The difficulty of using success at a specific task as a surrogate for intelligence is one that continues to this day, even as the tasks that computers can successfully perform significantly increase in complexity.
+And the ability to furnish explanations has years later been recognized as a potential differentiator for determining the depth of understanding of systems that solve Winograd schemas

-\subsubsection{Manually constructing Winograd Schemas}
+\subsection{Manually constructing Winograd Schemas}

-We did not in~\citep{Levesque2012WinogradSchema} or subsequent papers, discuss the actual process of constructing Winograd Schemas, because at that time it seemed of no great interest.
-But the proliferation of adversarial data sets of all kinds in the last few years, and the attempts to produce larger colllections of Winograd schemas using inexpert labor, make it now worth a brief discussion.
+\citep{Levesque2012WinogradSchema} or any subsequent papers did not discuss the actual process of constructing Winograd Schemas, because at that time it seemed a reasonably easy task of no great interest.
+But the difficulty of creating more than a relatively small set of Winograd schemas (on the order of several hundred), the requests for larger sets, the attempts to produce larger colllections of Winograd schemas using inexpert labor, and the proliferation of adversarial data sets of all kinds in the last few years, make it now worth a brief discussion.

 The bulk of the Winograd Schemas in the online collection were constructed by Davis over a month in the summer of 2010.
 Working an hour a day, he found that he could reliably generate three schemas an hour --- rarely fewer, almost never more.
-In fall of 2015, preparing for the Winograd Schema competition at AAAI-16, he produced another collection of 60, which has been held in reserve and has never been published.
+In the fall of 2015, preparing for the Winograd Schema competition at AAAI-16, he produced another collection of 60, which has been held in reserve and has never been published.
 This was carried out less systematically, and was somewhat slower, but not enormously so.
+Overall, the continued slow pace led us to the development of the Pronoun Disambiguation corpus, discussed~below.

 The primary difficulty in constructing Winograd schemas is that English usage imposes a variety of formal constraints on how pronouns can be used, beyond purely syntactic rules.
 These constraints are complex and not fully understood \citep{Rohde2018PronounInterpretation}, but can be quite rigid, nonetheless.